Falcon-Super/rust_data_voyager/Documentation/my-learning-journey.typ

 === Overcoming Data Complexity with Python Scripting

-Acknowledging the complexity of the previous CSV files, I utilized a Python script to break down a comprehensive Excel file into multiple CSV files, leading to a cleaner and more manageable dataset.
+Acknowledging the complexity of the previous CSV files, I utilized a Python script @githubgetsheets to break down a comprehensive Excel file into multiple CSV files, leading to a cleaner and more manageable dataset.

 === The Shift to a Cleaned Dataset: 'organization-100.csv'

-I pivoted to the 'organization-100.csv' dataset, which was not only cleaner but also free from the encoding issues of the 'iris.csv' file, thereby enhancing my ability to focus on data processing and analysis within Rust.
+I pivoted to the 'organization-100.csv' @organizationdata dataset, which was not only cleaner but also free from the encoding issues of the 'iris.csv' @irisdata file, thereby enhancing my ability to focus on data processing and analysis within Rust.

 === Reflections on Adaptability and Tool Selection